-Jon began performing professionally in 1965 at various coffee houses in the Norfolk and Virginia Beach areas while still in the U.S. Navy.
-During his two years there, Jon performed and associated with Doug MacLeod, Emmylou Harris, John Pilla, Bryan Bowers, Jim Dawson and many other performers who helped form his tastes and performing style.
+Jon began performing semi-professionally in 1965 at various coffee houses in the Norfolk and Virginia Beach area while a teenaged member of the U.S. Navy.
+During his two years there, Jon performed and associated with Doug MacLeod, Emmylou Harris, John Pilla, Bryan Bowers, Jim Dawson and many other performers who influenced his tastes and performing style.

 Moving to New York in 1968, Jon formed the band Thirty Days Out with lead guitarist Jack Malken and bassist Monte Melnick in 1969.
 North Carolinian Phil Lowe became the band's drummer a year later.
 TDO produced two albums for Warner Bros.
-Reprise (reissued on CD by Wounded Bird Records in conjunction with Warner-Reprise in 2010 and available at Wounded Bird, Amazon.com and other sites).
+Reprise (reissued on CD by Wounded Bird Records in conjunction with Warner-Reprise in 2010).
 Following the band's demise, Monte became tour manager for the Ramones.
 Jack has been a well-known and respected recording engineer in New York City for decades.
 Phil & his family reside in Florida.
-Thirty Days Out opened for such acts as The Beach Boys, The J. Geils Band, George Carlin, Patti Labelle, Tom Rush, Captain Beefheart, Barbara Keith, Charlie Daniels & Jerry Corbett, among others.
+Thirty Days Out opened for The Beach Boys, The J. Geils Band, Emmylou Harris, Tim Hardin, George Carlin, Patti Labelle, Tom Rush, Captain Beefheart, Barbara Keith, Charlie Daniels & Jerry Corbett, among others.

 By 1974 Jon was living and working in the Boston area.
-With the help of artists like Robin Batteau, Ric Ocasek & Ben Orr (of The Cars) Jon began recording demos in the hopes of landing a solo recording contract.
+With the help of artists like Robin Batteau, Ric Ocasek & Ben Orr of The Cars, and Andy Pratt, Jon began recording demos in the hopes of landing a solo recording contract.
 Instead, his songwriting abilities caught the ear of United Artists who signed him as a staff songwriter in 1977 where he achieved limited success.

-Tired of being chained to the commercial disciplines of a major publishing company, Jon formed a band called the Doubles with lead guitarist George Pratt in 1979.
-By 1982 the band had run its course and McAuliffe and Pratt locked themselves into various Boston area recording studios for four years where they recorded whatever suited their fancy.
+Unhappy with the commercial restraints of a major publishing company, Jon formed a band called the Doubles with lead guitarist George Pratt in 1979.
+By 1982 the band had run its course and McAuliffe and Pratt locked themselves in various Boston area recording studios for four years where they recorded whatever suited their fancy.
 A CD of this work was issued in 2007 entitled "Rubber Room Rejects."

 Jon's creative explosion reached a peak by 1987.
 Exhausted and somewhat uninspired by changes in the music industry, Jon pulled back from his efforts for 6 years to study American Music History, venturing out only occasionally to perform Gospel music.
 By 2007 a request to return to local stages in the Northeast resulted in greater response than he'd ever known previously, which in turn inspired a raft of new songs.